FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 We will create a `user` route in our Express server to send fake user data to our application.
 Then, we will replace it with real data based on a request to FusionAuth.

-In your `server` folder, create a new folder `routes` and inside that folder create a new file named `user.js`.
+In your `server` folder, create a new folder, `routes`, and inside that folder create a new file named `user.js`.

 ```
 server